-However, if you’re looking for a large, strong tarp that’s inexpensive and you aren’t worried about carrying a few extra ounces then look no further than the Free Soldier.
+However, if you’re looking for a large, strong backpacking tarp that’s inexpensive and you aren’t worried about carrying a few extra ounces then look no further than the Free Soldier.
 A solid thumbs up!

 The tarp is treated with a polyurethane that offers good protection in heavier rains.
 The streamlined A-Shape allows water to pour off of it quickly.
 The tarp comes with six guy line attachments.
 Nylon rope is included.
 The size, when set up, may prove to be an ideal shelter for clothes and equipment or even a pet.

 Replacing the nylon rope with a more durable Paracord would improve the durability.
 Stakes are not included but can be purchased easily.
 The coverage may prove a bit short for taller campers, but we found the length adequate.

 If you’re looking for a tarp that’s small, compressible and durable this won’t disappoint.
 This is one of the best backpacking tarps I know of and perfect for thru-hiking.